Looking to spice up your grammar instruction? I have a few ideas for making engaging grammar lessons that might help.

 5. Play Grammar Games, Sparingly

 The game I enjoy the most right now is my Grammar Games (a parody of the Hunger Games title) dice activity.
 It’s a unique way to get students to think critically about specific test concepts regarding phrases, clauses, punctuation, and parts of speech.
-I like to use it before final exams to help review the concepts we covered over the course of the semester.
+There are several versions I like to use before final exams to help review the concepts we covered over the course of the semester.
 Another unique approach to grammar is playing Truth or Dare.
 It gets students students interacting in humorous ways while still talking about grammar meaningfully.

 - Why Teach Grammar?